Skip to main content

 npm start

 Open http://localhost:3000 in your browser.
-Rundock loads in the browser and behaves the same as the desktop app.
-The local setup path is also the contributor path.
+Rundock runs in the browser and behaves the same as the desktop app.
 If you want to modify Rundock or contribute changes, this is the route to take.
 The Contributing section covers it in more depth.

 Where to next